TxMQ/aviator-core/docs/JSONConfig.md

 As with socket messaging, if no REST configuration is defined, then REST will be disabled.

 ## Configuring Block Logging
-Block logging can be configured by supplying the logger class and a list of logger-specific parameters in the "blockLogger" property.
-If no blockLogger is set, logging will be disabled.
-The following example shows how to initialize the CouchDB-based logger included in Aviator:
+Block logging can be configured by supplying the logger class and a list of logger-specific parameters in the "blockLoggers" property.
+If there is no "blockLoggers" property in the config file, logging will be disabled.
+The following example shows how to initialize the CouchDB-based logger included in Aviator Core Framework:

 ```json
 "blockLoggers": [